nicorellius/acrosite/README.md

 - Start Django (and LAMP optionally) with startup script

 **Settings notes**
-NOTE: (Oct 21, 2014) Please edit acrosite/acrosite/local.py with all appropriate, local system-dependent files.
-Note that the current files in the repo are configured according to Nick's system.

 The preferred method for settings is to use per-dev settings files and check those into source control.
 In our case, we add `local.py` back to the repo, because it contains critical local settings (db, email settings, etc...), shared among all our local environments, and then we add to the repo these files: `settings/nick.py`, `settings/phil.py`, `settings/jimar.py`.
 These files will contain pointers to private bits and secrets existing on our file systems in different locations.
 According to the authors of Two Scoops of Django (<a href="http://twoscoopspress.org/products/two-scoops-of-django-1-5" target="_blank">1.5</a> and <a href="http://twoscoopspress.org/products/two-scoops-of-django-1-6" target="_blank">1.6</a>), keeping all the settings files in the repo is good practice.
 Another useful feature of using per-dev settings is that each dev might want a secific tool in their INSTALLED_APPS and so this would be something he could add to his `<dev_name>.py` file.